 As the showrunners thought about the advice they give their own writing staff, as well as any writers in the business, they all stressed the importance of using outlines.
 “No matter how talented you are, everyone needs a road-map so that you end up saying what you actually want to say,” Bowser said.
 Leggero’s advice for future sitcom showrunners?
 “Comedy writers are very talented but also can be very lazy, so you have to learn how to manage all of those personalities.”

 Bowser advised the students in the audience to always “be ready to show someone in a pitch why your show needs to get made.
 You need to know where your characters are going and have answers for questions.”
 With every question asked from young filmmakers, Bowser, who has sold over 30 pilots, kept stressing that preparation is key.
 “There is room for everything right now, it is wonderful and it is overwhelming at the same time.
 The business is looking for fresh points of view, and knowing why your show matters and being able to express it is key,” she added.
 Baker also told the students to remember they need to have thick skin when it comes to their work and not take criticism of their writing personally.
 “I had to learn that there is a difference between real criticism and perceived criticism,” she joked.

 The overarching message the showrunners wanted to communicate is the immense potential and opportunity that exists in television: “Be willing to make mistakes, but know that now is the time for diverse and authentic voices,” Baker said.

-Above from left to right: Co-founders of SCA Comedy David Isaacs & Barnet Kellman, Gemma Baker, Yvonne Lee Bowser, Natasha Leggero, Joanna Cherensky, & co-founder of SCA Comedy Jack Epps.
+Above from left to right: Co-founders of SCA Comedy David Isaacs & Barnet Kellman, Gemma Baker, Yvette Lee Bowser, Natasha Leggero, Joanna Cherensky, & co-founder of SCA Comedy Jack Epps.